Looking to integrate your learning and work experience and develop professional skills and connections?

 How does KI Works work?

-The program consists of three phases structured around your summer job: pre-placement, placement, and post-placement.
+The program consists of three phases structured around your job: pre-employment, employment, and post-employment.

-While you’re on your placement, you will meet regularly with your supervisor, who will do a formative evaluation at the mid-point, and a summative evaluation at the end.
+While you’re at your job, you will meet regularly with your supervisor, who will do a formative evaluation at the mid-point, and a summative evaluation at the end.

 Will you find me a job if I enroll in KI Works?